Manchester Travel Guide

-Manchester is full of interesting history, and you can’t forget, their passion for soccer!
+Manchester, England is full of interesting history, and you can’t forget, their passion for soccer!
 It boomed in the 19th century when it became the first industrialized city, but then faced a steep decline as manufacturing left England.
 Today it is full of culture, restaurants, and a thriving business district.
 The city is most famous for its football (soccer) teams.
 It has two – Manchester United and Man City – and there’s a big rivalry between the two sides.
+Manchester is a “rough and tumble” city worth a few days.

 Hostel prices – Hostel dorms start $24 USD a night.
 Several are close to the Piccadilly Train station, and most offer free wifi too.
 If you’re looking for a private room, expect around $35 USD